 Tesla urges court to reinstate hike in emissions penalties

-Tesla Inc is pressing a U.S. appeals court to immediately reinstate a 2016 Obama regulation more than doubling penalties for automakers who fail to meet fuel efficiency requirements, according to court filings.

-WASHINGTON: Tesla Inc is pressing a U.S. appeals court to immediately reinstate a 2016 Obama regulation more than doubling penalties for automakers who fail to meet fuel efficiency requirements, according to court filings.
+WASHINGTON: Tesla is pressing a US appeals court to immediately reinstate a 2016 Obama regulation more than doubling penalties for automakers who fail to meet fuel efficiency requirements, according to court filings.

 In a filing Monday it said that the government's position that there was no immediate harm to allowing the Biden administration time to review the Trump decision "ignores the ongoing impacts" on the credit-trading market.